micag2025/Supply_Chain_project/docs/testing.md

 ## Security & Validation Tests

-The security and validation test suite evaluates the system's ability to prevent unauthorized actions, invalid state transitions, and incorrect user inputs.
+The security and validation test suite **evaluates the system's ability to prevent unauthorized actions, invalid state transitions, and incorrect user inputs**.
 These tests verify that access-control rules, frontend validations, and smart contract safeguards work together to maintain data integrity and prevent misuse of the application.

 | Test ID | Test Case | Expected Result | Status |
 |----------|------------|-----------------|---------|